 The most common complication of hip replacement occurs when the installed joint becomes loose.
 This can lead to pain and a feeling that the joint is unstable, but it usually only happens years after the surgery.

 In these cases, you may still qualify to file a hip replacement claim under the law of discovery, which starts the statute of limitations clock to when the defect is first discovered.
-However, a judge needs to approve this timeline, and an experienced hip replacement lawyer can help you prove your case.
+However, a judge needs to approve this timeline, and an experienced Hip Replacement Lawyers in Flint can help you prove your case.

 Metal-on-metal hip implants that use entirely metallic designs pose a risk of metallosis, a metal poisoning type.
 When the metal parts rub against each other, it causes microscopic metal particles to be released into the blood and surrounding tissues.